philbackworks/3AFans.com-Site-Data/_toys-1-6/mongrol-and-the-mess.md

 variants:
   -  Mongrol and the Mess Blackhole Edition
 you_might_also_like:
-article_contributors: [Phil Back]
+article_contributors: [Phil Back, mw wutasi]
+toy_pics:
 backstory:
+sale_type:
+event_exclusive:
+event_details:
+source_doc: MW Wutasi - 3A spreadsheet - 01-15-2019
+pagination:
 ---
 Rusty red figure with oversized yellow arms with massive articulated hands.
 Thick chain hanging from the center of his lower "lip".
 Created in collaboration with 2000AD.

 A.B.C.
 Warriors (Atomic - Bacterial - Chemical)
 "First in the series of 1/6 A.B.C.
 Warriors figures.
 Standing 30cm high, with a shoulder width of 35cm.
 Fully atriculated and ready to SMUSH!
 One of Seven" - From the promotional poster on worldofthreea.com